xyproto/gendesk/README.md

 * Added category "System;" for sensor monitors
 * Added category "Game;BoardGame;" for kw "board", "chess", "goban" or "chessboard"
 * Added category "Office" for kw "e-book" and "ebook"
-* Doesn't use ".png" by default when specifiying an icon
+* Doesn't use ".png" by default when specifying an icon

 Changes from 0.4 to 0.4.1